 Nodes are typically operated by individuals or organizations that are interested in helping to keep the blockchain network running in exchange for passive income.
 Additionally, operators typically have a technical background and are familiar with blockchain technology.
-Some of the most popular blockchain networks, such as Bitcoin and Ethereum, have thousands of nodes that are operated by individuals or organizations all around the world.
+Some of the most popular blockchain networks are Bitcoin and Ethereum.
+They have thousands of nodes that are operated by individuals or organizations all around the world.
 However, many smaller blockchain networks have a limited number, such as the IOTA network and the Nano network.
 These networks are technically more centralized.

 Running A Node

-You can use a wide variety of electronic devices to run a full node, including computer, laptops and even full servers.
+You can use a wide variety of electronic devices to run a full node including computer, laptops and even full servers.
 If you’re interested in supporting a blockchain network, you’ll need to download the software for that particular network.
-Then, once you have the software you’ll need to configure your node to connect to the network.
+Then you’ll need to configure your node to connect to the network.
 Finally, you’ll need to keep your software up-to-date with the latest network updates.
-In return for helping to keep the network running smoothly, you may be rewarded with transaction fees or mining rewards.
+You may be rewarded with transaction fees or mining rewards in exchange for helping to keep the network running smoothly.
 Do not be intimidated.
 Most chains offer how-to guides and videos that make deploying easy.
 After all, they need the support.